olgaczechowicz01/Webscraping_Projects/README.md

-A collection of four web scraping projects, which use API (Reddit, Wikipedia) to collect data on random posts and BeautifulSoup to parse the HTML code of news websites.
+A collection of four web scraping projects in Python, which use API (Reddit, Wikipedia) to collect data on random posts and BeautifulSoup to parse the HTML code of news websites.